 The annual John Gillam Prize, established in 2004, honours a key founder of our Group for his tremendous contribution to the subject.
-Nominations are now being accepted for the 2016 award.
-A wide range of work on pottery found in Roman Britain is eligible, so long as it was completed within the last two years.
-Nominations can include pottery reports (both published and grey literature), synthetic studies, websites, student dissertations, and theses etc. These contributions can range from day-to-day pottery or site reports to monographs and digital projects, as long as they highlight specific aspects of Roman pottery from a technological, regional or thematic perspective.
+Nominations are now being accepted for the 2017 award.
+A wide range of work that has had an impact on pottery found in Roman Britain and the Continent is eligible, so long as it was completed within the last two years.
+Nominations can include pottery reports (both published and grey literature), site reports, monographs, synthetic studies, websites, student dissertations, digital projects, theses and so on.
+Any nomination, however, must be in English and highlight specific aspects of Roman pottery from a technological, regional or thematic perspective.
 Please send your nominations to the President, who chairs the Gillam Committee.

 List of Winners

 Andrew Peachey for his work on the Pottery Kilns of Roman Britain by Vivien Swan website and database

 The prize was awarded to Maggi Darling and Barbara Precious for their City of Lincoln pottery corpus

 Meike Weber received the prize for her PhD thesis ‘Quo vadis sigillata?’
 (Reading University).
 This is not only for the academic worth of the work but also the Committee felt it was important to support the work of younger members.